syncfusion-content/wpf-docs/wpf/SyntaxEditor/Basic-Editing/File-Support.md

 ![Open a file in syntax editor using open file dialog](File-Support_images/File-Support_img2.jpeg)

 ### Dropping a file
-The `EditControl` allows users to drag a file by setting the `AllowDrop` property to true.
-Users can drag any type of file supported in the `EditControl`.
+The `EditControl` allows users to drop a file over it, by setting the `AllowDrop` property to true.
+Users can drop any type of file supported in the `EditControl`.
 The editor will automatically switch its `DocumentLanguage` based on dropped file's extension.
-When dragging, if any documents is already in open, it will be closed, and the `DocumentClosing` event will occur.
+When dropping, if any documents is already in open, it will be closed, and the `DocumentClosing` event will occur.
 Here, you can control the desired action before closing.

 {% tabs %}
 {% highlight c# %}